 Suitable bread types

 White or brown pan loaf, baguettes, pitta bread, ciabatta, chapattis, white or granary bread rolls are all suitable.
 Your dietitian will decide if you can eat wholemeal bread based on your blood levels.
+Sourdough bread is not a suitable bread as it is high in phosphate.
 Your dietitian will also guide you on how many slices you should eat per day.

 Homemade soda bread can be eaten once you discuss your phosphate and parathyroid hormone levels with your dietitian.
 Your recipe will also need to be reviewed by the dietitian so that milk used in making the soda bread can be incorporated into your daily dairy product allowance.
 Shop bought soda bread may also be suitable to eat if it contains no high phosphate containing ingredients such as baking powder, phosphate additives, bran or wheatgerm.
 Check the label for these ingredients or ask your baker.
 Ask you dietitian how much milk a slice of soda bread typically contains and count within your daily dairy product allowance.